Kicking Horse Canyon Construction:

 The final phase of the of the Kicking Horse Canyon project involves upgrading 4.8 kilometres of the Trans-Canada Highway (Hwy #1) through the most challenging section of the canyon.
 It will provide a safer and more efficient journey for all travellers.

-Travel to Golden will be unaffected during the summer daytime hours.
+Travel throughout the Golden Triangle (Golden, Radium, Kootenay NP & Yoho NP), will be unaffected during the summer daytime hours.

 Travel in summer 2021

 During daytime, the highway through the canyon will remain fully open and free of interruptions, other than momentary traffic control for turning vehicles.
-Overnight, interruptions may range from 20-minute stops to 9-hour closures.
+Overnight, interruptions may range from 20-minute stops to 9-hour closures (travel through 93/95).
 Advanced notice will be provided on drivebc.ca for closures.

 Fall, Winter and Spring